anevigat/EKS-examples/README.md

-# EKS and Helm examples

-**IMPORTANT:** Contents on this repo are just examples and are not meant to be executed directly.

-This repo contains the terraform manifests to:
-- Deploy and configure EKS.
-- Create and configure namespaces
-- Create ECR repositories

-This repo also contains Helm chart examples to deploy common applications.

-Each folder contains a README with aditional usage instructions.

-# Deploy a Cluster
+# Kubernetes_config

 ## Intro
-This **multibranch** repo contains the configuration files to deploy and configure an EKS Kubernetes cluster
+This **multibranch** repo contains the configuration files to deploy and configure Kubernete on-cloud

+## Available cloud providers
+- EKS on AWS

 ## Create a kubernetes cluster